François Verster: Themes

 Verster's movies have an "undercurrent" theme of social injustice and people picking up the pieces of their lives.
 He is not an "in and out" filmmaker but builds up a relationship with his protagonists, allowing his audience a very intimate and empathetic look into their hearts and homes.
 Working within tight budget constraints, Verster documents their lives, often over a number of years, and is involved with his protagonists past and wellbeing as much as with their future.

-Pavement Aristocrats is a funny and deeply sympathetic look at some of Cape Town's bergies.
+Pavement Aristocrats is a work that examines the lives of some of Cape Town’s bergies (a local term for homeless people).
+It has been described as combining humor with a sympathetic portrayal of its subjects.

 The Story of "Mbube" and A Lion's Trail track the story of the song "Wimoweh/The Lion Sleeps Tonight" back to its Zulu composer Solomon Linda and follows the song's rocky history from South Africa to Brooklyn and back asking why Linda died penniless and his children live in poverty while American artists made millions off the song.
 The movie was screened by PBS and helped Linda's family to find the support to take Disney, which used the song in the movie the Lion King, to court.
 In February 2006, Abilene Music, which holds the copyright for "Wimoweh/The Lion Sleeps Tonight", settled the case with the Solomon Linda family out of court for an undisclosed sum.
 In September 2006 A Lion's Trail received the Emmy Award for most outstanding cultural and artistic programming.
 It is a modern African story of a David and Goliath fight and at the same time a joyful celebration of Solomon Linda's and South African music.

 When the War is Over tells a story of two ex-Apartheid activists from the same resistance group who fought for the new democratic South Africa.
 Their friend has been killed by security police after having been sold out by a police spy within the group.
 They have won freedom but now they have to make a living in a society which is still haunted by violence, betrayals from the past and poverty.
 Gori has joined the South African Army, Marlon has become a gangster.
 While each of them tries to make sense of his life after the struggle, they manage to maintain a friendship despite the different realities their different "career" choices put them in.

 The Mothers' House is a record of four years in the life of Miché, a charming, precocious yet troubled teenage girl growing into womanhood in post-Apartheid South Africa.
 Living with her mother and grandmother in Bonteheuwel, a "coloured" township outside Cape Town, she has to face not only life in a community troubled by gangsterism and drug abuse, but also what it means to break the unbearable cycle of emotional and physical violence imprisoning her own family.